IdiosApps/dependabot-discovery/readme.md

 - [ ] Use the same model to facilitate safer `gradlew` upgrades - [dependabot does not yet do gradlew updates](https://github.com/IdiosApps/dependabot-gradlewrapper-test), and Gradle offers an Action to verify gradlew upgrades.
 - [ ] Let user choose options to save resources (only discover & fix suspected smells)
 - [ ] Let the user process multiple files
+- [ ] Add option to check through all repos in an org (good for cron)